sayandey18/sayandey18/README.md

 <p align="left">I am a self-taught Developer and JavaScript Enthusiast from Kolkata.
 Who loves modern web technology, web stuff creation, and interactive coding layouts.</p>

 - ✨ Student of life :)
-- 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.
+- 🌱 I’m currently learning many things.
+I believe that every day is a learning opportunity.
-- 🔥 Currently working on a tool based project [Hosting Checker](https://hostingchecker.org/).
+- 🔥 Currently working on a tool-based project.
-- ✍ I write technical blogs, You can visit my blog site at [Bloggingmetrics](https://bloggingmetrics.com/).
+- ✍ I write technical blogs.
+You can visit my blog site at [Bloggingmetrics](https://bloggingmetrics.com/).
 - ❤️ Contributing to Open Source.
 - 💻 Visit my [Portfolio](https://sayandey.dev) for more details about me.
 <!--End Intro-->